todogroup/repolinter/docs/md/usage.md

 ## Rulesets

-Similar to how [eslint](https://eslint.org/) uses an [eslintrc](https://eslint.org/docs/user-guide/configuring) file to determine what validation processes will occur, Repolinter uses a JSON configuration file (refereed to as a *ruleset*) to determine what checks should be run against a repository.
+Similar to how [eslint](https://eslint.org/) uses an [eslintrc](https://eslint.org/docs/user-guide/configuring) file to determine what validation processes will occur, Repolinter uses a JSON configuration file (referred to as a *ruleset*) to determine what checks should be run against a repository.
 Inside a ruleset, there are two main behaviors that can be configured:
  * **Rules** - Checks Repolinter should perform against the repository.
  * **Axioms** - External libraries Repolinter should use to conditionally run rules.